-Norwin High School Varsity Swim’s season has just begun, but it’s looking to be an exciting one.
+Norwin High School Varsity Swim’s season dives head first into the 2024-25 swim season.
 First-year head coach Katherine Bernardi has her team putting in 110% effort, despite some insuperable issues holding the team back.

 “We cheer for each other on all of our events,” said senior swimmer Tyler Turgeon, “congratulate people no matter how they swim, and we always have fun after the meet.
 We go out to get food often.”